 Title loans can be a lifesaver for anyone who needs cash in 24 hours or less.
 But what happens if you have a vehicle titled in someone else's name?
 Or what if you have a cosigner on your paid off vehicle?
 All lending scenarios are unique, and there are often ways to get exceptions when you apply for a title loan.
 But it will be tough to get approved if you don't have a vehicle titled in your name.

-How To Get a Title Loan With Title Not In My Name?
+How To Get a Title Loan When The Title Is Not In My Name?

-However, if the car belongs to you and you’re listed as the sole owner, you should have no trouble applying for a title loan.
+If the car belongs to you and you're listed as the sole owner, you should have no trouble applying for a title loan.
+This is the main requirement when underwriting a secured loan and most customers can complete the underwriting process within an hour after submitting proof of a paid off vehicle.
 Highway Title Loans can get you qualified for funding in one business day, and we can underwrite your application quickly if you have a car title in your name!

 Can I Get a Title Loan if The Car Title Has Another Name On It?